CibirajK/AI-Smart-Glass/README.md

 # AI-Smart-Glass
-AI-powered Smart Glasses system to assist visually impaired
+AI-powered Smart Glasses system to assist visually impaired users by integrating OCR, text-to-speech, and computer vision models.
+Created a system architecture involving ESP32-PICO-D4, OV5640 camera, and FastAPI-based AI backend for real-time image processing and audio feedback.
+Gained knowledge in the domain of AI model integration, embedded systems, IoT devices, and cloud-based AI workflows.